TZstatsADS/fall2019-proj1--zoraxl/README.md

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Analysis on EDM Lyrics
 + This project is conducted by Xiaotong Li

-+ Project summary: [a short summary] This project is to carry out firstly an exploratory data analysis of the corpus of song lyrics and write a blog on interesting findings from the provide datasets.
++ Project summary: [a short summary] This project will look into EDM music type and discuss what are the potential if we want to build a lyrics generator on the EDM music.
+Check /doc/Lyrics Generator for EDM-Preliminary Analysis for more details.
+Thank you!

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.